scverse/anndata/docs/write-compat.md

 ```

 Both relaxations produce files that violate the spec – anndata wrote such files before 0.13
-and still reads them, but other implementations may not.
+and still reads them, but other older implementations may not.
 `/` in keys becomes a nested group on disk, which is why 0.13 banned it,
 and `zarr` never allowed it in the first place.